jmhofer/Cloud-Prize/Submission.md

   As RxJava is an API, this is about API usability.
 I think I contributed a lot to API usability by making the API more **typesafe** and introducing **co- and contravariance** everywhere.

-* Best new monkey

-  Am I a new monkey? - Depends on what you count as a "new monkey".
-If you count "new to contributing to Netflix Open Source", then I am.
-If you count "new in the industry, fresh from college", then forget this category for me. - I lost about ten years of my life doing ugly closed Enterprise Java, sadly.

 ## Describe your Submission

 ### Motivation